thetomcoffee/wk8-node-intro/README.md

 Students seem to be just waking up.
 9 am on Tuesday 3/10.

 M: "What do you think Node is?"
-J: it's a JS runtime.
+S1: it's a JS runtime.
 M: npm
 M: 3 weeks from now I'll ask perople what Node is, and people don't know.
 Node is just where your JS runs.